Skip to content

 • Amqui

-How can I find out the road conditions in Gaspésie?
+How can I find out about road conditions in Gaspésie?

-What should you know about driving in Gaspésie and Quebec?
+What do I need to know about driving in Gaspésie and Québec?

-Is it possible to travel by electric vehicle in Gaspésie?
+Can I travel in an electric vehicle in Gaspésie?

-Where can I park to sleep in a van in Gaspésie?
+Where can I park my campervan overnight in Gaspésie?

 Tipping

-In Quebec, it is customary to leave a tip for many types of services, including restaurants, bars, and taxis.
-This amount is not included in the bill and is added to the pre-tax price.
-Generally, around 15 % of the total bill (including both taxes) is typical, but the amount may vary depending on the quality of service or the circumstances.
+In Québec, it is customary to leave a tip for many types of services, including in restaurants, bars and taxis.
+This amount is not included on the bill and is calculated based on the pre-tax total.
+Generally, you would tip about 15%, which is the equivalent of the two sales taxes, but the amount you give may vary depending on the quality of the service you received or the circumstances.

 Taxes